lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 As the semi-major axis (``a``) can be derived from the orbit's ellipticiy (``e``) and perihelion distance (``q``) via ``a`` = ``q``/(1. - ``e``), and as both ellipticity and perihelion are available in the ``MPCORB`` table, a sample of TNOs can be identified in the DP0.3 data set (see Step 1).
-Their properties (relationship between their semi-major axis and eccentricity, as well as distribution of their derived diameters) will be explored in Step 2.
+Their properties (specifically, relationship between their semi-major axis and eccentricity, as well as distribution of their derived diameters) will be explored in Step 2.
 Note that some of the objects might not be moving in elliptical orbits (``e > 1`` - meaning they are not bound to the Solar System, but moving on parabolic or hyperbolic orbits).
 Such objects will be excluded in our analysis, as an application of the formula above would result in a negative value of ``a``.